CTF202098/Crowdfunding_ETL/.ipynb_checkpoints/README-checkpoint.md

   - Assign `category_id` and `subcategory_id` based on categories.
 - **Contacts DataFrame**:
   - Extract and split contact details.
-  - Use Pandas dictionary for processing.
+  - Use either dictionary methods or regular expressions for processing.

 ### 3. Load
 - Export the transformed DataFrames into the following CSV files: